GeForceLegend/Minecraft-3D-Default/README.md

 *This resource pack supports Minecraft Java Edition 1.8~1.14.*

+If you want to use my models in your own resourcepack, please follow the [licence](./LICENCE).

 ## Content

-3D Models with default textures;
+- 3D Models with default textures;

-Optifine Custom Entity Models(not support 1.8);
+- Optifine Custom Entity Models(not support 1.8);

-Optifine self-illuminating textures(not support 1.8)
+- Optifine self-illuminating textures(not support 1.8);

+- More features are coming soom.